present42/message-wall/CONTRIBUTING.md

-# Contributing to SSC Hub Message Wall
+# Contributing to Message Wall

 We love your input!
 We want to make contributing to Message Wall as easy and transparent as possible, whether it's: